 With every school fundraising campaign, you are teaching your children about community service and being a part of something larger than themselves.
-In addition, using a service such as DoJiggy Pledge, will get your students on the computer and customizing their own personal fundraising page.
+In addition, using a service such as our Crowdfunding Software, will get your students on the computer and customizing their own personal fundraising page.
 They are not only helping to raise much needed funds, but learning that helping out can be fun and rewarding.

-Keep in mind that different school fundraisers require different budgets, resources, time commitments, etc. The following considerations should help you decide on the right school fundraising campaign and help you create a successful fundraising plan.
+Different school fundraisers require different fundraising budgets, resources, volunteers and time commitments.
+The following considerations should help you decide on the right school fundraising campaign and help you create a successful fundraising plan.

 - How much volunteer time will the project take?
 Do you currently have committed parents or other volunteers to assist in your planning process?
 How will your school recruit more?

 - How will students be involved?
 What roles can students play?
 Will students be required to fundraise online and if so, what tools can you provide to make it easy?